polkadot-developers/substrate-docs/content/md/en/docs/tutorials/work-with-pallets/specify-origin.md

 ---
 title: Specify the origin for a call
-description: Demonstrates how you can specify the account to use the originator of a function call.
+description: Demonstrates how you can specify the account to use as the originator of a function call.
 keywords:
   - FRAME
   - runtime
   - origins
 ---

-In [Add a pallet to the runtime](/tutorials/work-with-pallets/add-a-pallet), you added functions from the `frame_nicks` pallet to the [Substrate node template](https://github.com/substrate-developer-hub/substrate-node-template) runtime.
+In [Add a pallet to the runtime](/tutorials/work-with-pallets/add-a-pallet), you added functions from `pallet_nicks` to the [Substrate node template](https://github.com/substrate-developer-hub/substrate-node-template) runtime.

 The Nicks pallet allows blockchain users to pay a deposit to reserve a nickname for an account they control.
 It implements the following functions:

-- The `set_name` function to collect a deposit and set the name of an account if the name is not already taken.
+- The `set_name` function to enable an account owner to set the name of his or her own account if the name is not already reserved.
-- The `clear_name` function to remove the name associated with an account and return the deposit.
+- The `clear_name` function to enable an account owner to remove the name associated with an account and return the deposit.
-- The `kill_name` function to forcibly remove an account name without returning the deposit.
+- The `kill_name` function to forcibly remove an account name for another party without returning the deposit.
+- The `force_name` function to set an account name for another party without requiring a deposit.

-This tutorial illustrateS why calling these functions using different originating accounts matters and how the call and write operations can lead to failed or successful results.
+This tutorial illustrates how you can call these functions using using different originating accounts and why calling the functions using different originating accounts matters.

 ## Before you begin